Fall 2020 Course Syllabus

 7. Work not following directions provided for each assignment will not be graded and will receive a zero.

-8. This course will require turning in some work using the Blackboard course website
+8. This course will require turning in all work using the Blackboard course website

 9. Plagiarism, written or oral, will result minimally in failure of the assignment (1st offense) and failure of the course (2nd offense).

-10. All work turned in for credit must include a complete heading, including studentís first and last names, course name (PSYC), course number, course section number and date the work was completed.
+10. All work turned in for credit must include a complete heading, including student's first and last names, course name (PSYC), course number, course section number and date the work was completed.

-13. The instructor expects that students will display mature behavior in the classroom and online.
+13. The instructor expects that students will display mature behavior in online activities.
 This includes being responsible for your actions and treating your classmates, instructor and yourself with respect at all times.
 Failure to do so may result in your removal from the classroom or the course.

-15. Students should speed a minimum of 3-6 hours a week on this courseís assignments.
+15. Students should spend a minimum of 3-6 hours per week on this course's assignments.

 16. Plagiarism in this class will not be tolerated.
 Any assignment submitted that contains plagiarism will earn an automatic zero.
 Further action may be taken as determined by the instructor.

-17. Each assignment in this class has a due date and due time; late assignments will receive an automatic score of 1 point.
+17. Each assignment and project in this class has a due date and due time; late assignments will receive an automatic score of 1 point.
 Exceptions to this policy are discussed below.

 18. Consult with instructor for Additional Course Policies.

 19. I will not discuss your grades over the phone.
-If you want to discuss your grades, you must come to my office, in person or send an email request.
+If you want to discuss your grades, you request this information using email.